-The Reserve Bank of India (RBI) had introduced various schemes from time to time aimed at resolution of stressed assets in the economy. (e.g. Corporate Debt Restructuring, Revitalising distressed assets - JLF and CAP, Flexible restructuring of long term project loans, Strategic debt restructuring etc.) With introduction of the Insolvency and Bankruptcy Code, 2016 (IBC), all the previous circulars / schemes were substituted with a simplified generic framework for resolution of stressed assets.
+The Reserve Bank of India (RBI) had introduced various schemes from time to time aimed at resolution of stressed assets in the economy (e.g., Corporate Debt Restructuring, Revitalising distressed assets - Joint Lenders' Forum (JLF) and Corrective Action Plan (CAP), Flexible restructuring of long-term project loans, strategic debt restructuring, etc.).
+With introduction of the Insolvency and Bankruptcy Code, 2016 (IBC), all the previous circulars / schemes were substituted with a simplified generic framework for the resolution of stressed assets.

-Further, as per its circular dated June 7, 2019, RBI has introduced 'Prudential framework for resolution of stressed assets'.
+In June 2019, RBI had introduced 'Prudential framework for resolution of stressed assets' as per the circular dated June 7, 2019.
 The framework applies to a larger universe of lenders, including NBFCs and small finance banks.
-It is now voluntary for lenders to take defaulters to the bankruptcy court.
-As per the circular all lenders must put in place Board-approved policies for resolution of stressed assets, including the timelines for resolution.
+The decision has been made voluntary for lenders to take defaulters to the bankruptcy court.
+As per the circular, all lenders must put in place Boardapproved policies for resolution of stressed assets, including the timelines for resolution.
 In case a borrower is reported to be in default by any of the lenders, lenders shall undertake a prima facie review of the borrower account within thirty days from such default.
-Also disincentives such as additional provisioning for resolution delays, penal provisions have been introduced for lenders.
+Also, disincentives such as additional provisioning for resolution delays, and penal provisions have been introduced for the lenders.

-In the same circular, it has been stipulated that for the Resolution Plan for stressed accounts having exposure in excess of Rs.100 crore, which involve restructuring or change in ownership, the banks would have to get an independent credit evaluation (ICE) of the residual debt by an authorized Credit Rating Agency (CRA) and cases where the exposure is over Rs.500 crore the ICE has to be done by at least two CRAs.
+In the same circular, it has been stipulated that for the resolution plan for stressed accounts having exposure in excess of Rs.100 crore, which involve restructuring or change in ownership, the banks would have to get an independent credit evaluation (ICE) of the residual debt by an authorized Credit Rating Agency (CRA), and cases where the exposure is over Rs.500 crore, the ICE has to be done by at least two CRAs.
 CARE Ratings has been authorized by RBI to undertake ICE for stressed assets under the framework.